"

 ме́ньше ‘smaller’ (cf. маленький)

-B. You also just saw that to make a comparative for many adjectives, you simply add -ее to the adjective stem:
+B. You have also learned that the comparative degree for many adjectives is made by adding -ее to the adjective stem, as in:

 краси́вее ‘more beautiful’